Truss quits, but UK's political and economic turmoil persist

 The low-tax, low-regulation economic policies that got Truss elected by her party proved disastrous in the real world at a time of soaring inflation and weak growth.

 Her Sept.
-23 economic plan included a raft of tax cuts — paid for by government borrowing — that investors worried Britain couldn't afford.
+23 economic plan included a raft of tax cuts that investors worried Britain couldn't afford.
 It pummeled the value of the pound and drove up the cost of mortgages, causing economic pain for people and businesses already struggling from an economy yet to emerge from the pain of the pandemic.

 That financial tumult led to the replacement of Truss' Treasury chief, multiple policy U-turns and a breakdown of discipline in the governing Conservative Party.